Morocco Details

 Must have 3 blank pages and not expire 6 months before the return date of your trip.

-Bring a copy of your passport.
+Bring a copy of your passport with you.

 -